What is a Newton hearing?

-If the dispute is essentially of a minor point and the judge’s sentence would be the same no matter which version is adopted, the effect of such can be glossed over.
+- if the dispute is essentially of a minor point and the judge’s sentence would be the same no matter which version is adopted;

 Effect on the offender

-After having heard evidence about the disputed facts, a judge must not find the accused guilty of an offence more serious than the one to which he has pleaded guilty.
+After having heard evidence about the disputed facts, a judge must not find the accused guilty of an offence more serious than the one to which they have pleaded guilty.

-If the judge finds in favour of the offender’s version of events, then he is to be sentenced upon that basis.
-As a consequence, any credit due to him for an early guilty plea is to be awarded.
-Therefore, he still may be entitled to an up to one third reduction of sentence on the basis of pleading guilty at an earliest opportunity.
+If the judge finds in favour of the offender’s version of events, they are sentenced on that basis.
+As a consequence, any credit due to them for an early guilty plea is awarded.
+Therefore, they may still be entitled to an up to one-third reduction of sentence on the basis of pleading guilty at the earliest opportunity.

-On the other hand, if the conclusion has been for the Prosecution and the judge is of the view that the hearing was unnecessary and the conduct of such resulted in distress for the witnesses or that the offender lacks remorse for the offence, then the judge might reduce the discount.
-It is a matter for the judge to decide whether the offender is to be penalised in losing his entitlement to an early guilty plea credit in full or a mere reduction in the proportion of such.
-However, the court’s approach shows that a full reduction is only justified in exceptional circumstances.
+However, if the conclusion is for the prosecution and the judge feels the hearing was unnecessary and the conduct of such resulted in distress for the witnesses, or that the offender lacks remorse for the offence, the judge might reduce the discount.
+It is for the judge to decide whether the offender should lose all or just part of their entitlement to an early guilty plea credit.
+A full reduction is generally only justified in exceptional circumstances.